‘General Hospital’ Fans React To News Of Rebecca Budig’s Return As Hayden Barnes

 — Entertainment Weekly (@EW) May 8, 2019

-One fan on Twitter suggested pairing Hayden with Jax rather than trying to reunite her with Finn, and it looks like there are more than a few fans who could get behind that idea.
+One fan on Twitter suggested pairing Hayden with Jax, rather than trying to reunite her with Finn — and it looks like there are more than a few fans who could get behind that idea.

-“I’m pro all about Hayden and Finn, but I could get behind her and Jax.”
+“I’m pro all about Hayden and Finn, but I could get behind her and Jax,” one fan quipped.

 “Good one.
-Jax needs a love interest and I adore Finn and Anna together.”
+Jax needs a love interest and I adore Finn and Anna together,” a second follower remarked.

-Of course, viewers anticipate that Hayden’s return, which surely will include her surprise baby, will shake things up between Finn and Anna.
+Of course, viewers anticipate that Hayden’s return — which will surely include her surprise baby — will shake things up between Finn and Anna.
 Some fans love Finn with Anna, while others think that reuniting him with Hayden would be a fantastic idea.

-Another General Hospital fan on Twitter suggested putting Hayden with Drew, which is another intriguing idea and would touch on how she was first brought onto the show several years ago.
-Almost all of the fan reaction to the news of Budig’s return was positive and one fan tweeted that this would lead them to actually start watching again.
+Another General Hospital fan on Twitter suggested putting Hayden with Drew, which is another intriguing idea, and would touch on how she was first brought on to the show several years ago.
+Almost all of the fan reaction to the news of Budig’s return was positive, and one fan tweeted that this would lead them to actually start watching again.

-Another said via Twitter, “Finally a return I can get behind!”
+Another General Hospital fan said, via Twitter, “Finally a return I can get behind!”

 At this point, it’s not known for certain whether this is a long-term return on Budig’s part.
-However, it looks like General Hospital fans want that to be the case and the show risks a fresh round of outrage if Hayden is brought back for just a short arc.
+However, it looks like General Hospital fans want that to be the case, and the show risks a fresh round of outrage if Hayden is brought back for a short arc.

 General Hospital spoilers have not yet pinpointed when Rebecca Budig will begin airing again as Hayden Barnes, other than that it will come this summer.
-It looks like this return has the overwhelming support of viewers, even without knowing the planned storyline, and Hayden’s return will impact a number of Port Charles characters in pretty big ways.
+It looks like this return has the overwhelming support of viewers, even without knowing the planned storyline.
+Hayden’s return will impact a number of Port Charles characters in pretty big ways.